Safety

 A Boating Safety Course Can Help You Be Prepared on the Water

-We hope you never find yourself in a hypothermic situation — either finding yourself in cold water or helping someone else who has fallen in.
+We hope you never find yourself in a hypothermic situation, either in cold water yourself or helping someone else who has fallen in.
 However, applying the insights we shared today can help you quickly assess the situation and keep someone from suffering from hypothermia if they fall into the water.

 Additionally, a boating education course through Boat-Ed is a great way to learn about staying safe in the water.
 Not only will you learn what to do for severe conditions like hypothermia, but you'll also learn important navigation and boating information to have more fun on the water.